shanvas-ty/ResumeConverttoText/README.md

 2. Project Management Pages is at: https://docs.google.com/document/d/1tigLVSJRf9NT2OhasIGg55mearBJEItaiOpvAjHPIoU
 3. Project Architecture and requirements highlevel: https://docs.google.com/document/d/1pJ9eJezgnSrh1GttboqZFFx1505hz8dECNKWKtjfW4Y

+Frego is a AI engine with companion for a user for their assistance
 <To be added - More details>